CopernicaMarketingSoftware/Documentation/SMTPeter/secure.md

 ## Slow rollout

-By setting up a sender domain or by signing your emails a mistake is easily made, and you do not want to have all your emails blocked, simply because you made a typo in your DNS, or because you forgot to send out a mail via SMTPeter.com.
+By setting up a sender domain or by signing your emails a mistake is easily made.
+You do not want to have all your emails blocked, simply because you made a typo in your DNS, or because you forgot to send out a mail via SMTPeter.com.
 Therefore, we recommend to always use a slow rollout, when you start using sender domains or signing your emails.